mildsunrise/mp4parser/README.md

   - Parsed fields should be named exactly like in the spec's syntax.
     Both in code, and in the output.

   - **Performance isn't the main concern.** Correctness is more important, but it's also nice for the code to be 'hacker-friendly' for people who may want to tweak it.
+However the parser must be streaming and not collect fields or boxes in memory, so that it works with giant files.